anywhereinfo/apistyle-guide/API Governance Metadata Model-675829907489.md

 An immutable log of the *latest* governance review.
 This section is updated automatically by the governance process or tooling upon a successful review.

-* `reviewAuditTrail` (Object, Required): A container for all review-related metadata.
+* `reviewAuditTrail` (Object, Optional): A container for all review-related metadata.

   + `reviewId` (String, Required): A unique identifier for the latest governance review.
   + `reviewDate` (String, Required): The timestamp (ISO 8601) when the latest review was completed.